-Reported symptoms include cough, shortness of breath and fatigue, with symptoms growing worse over days or weeks leading to difficulty breathing or admission to the hospital.
+The most common symptoms include cough, shortness of breath and fatigue, with the illness getting worse over several days leading to difficulty breathing and admission to the hospital.
 Other symptoms may include fever, chest pain, nausea, and diarrhea.

 A variety of vaping products have been used by people who developed this severe illness.
 Most report vaping THC (the active ingredient in marijuana) purchased on the street or from a pop-up shop.
 Investigations by the Centers for Disease Control and Prevention (CDC) suggest that the illness is related to products containing vitamin E acetate which may be added to THC cartridges.
 However, other substances also could be contributing to illness.

 CDC recommends not using e-cigarette or vaping products that contain THC or any e-cigarette or vaping product bought off the street.
 People who are concerned about health risks should refrain from using any e-cigarette or vaping products.
 Regardless of the risk of severe lung injury and the ongoing investigation, e-cigarette or vaping products should never be used by youths, young adults or women who are pregnant.

 Health care providers should be on the lookout for cases of severe respiratory illness among teenagers and young adults, and ask about recent vaping, dabbing and e-cigarette use.
 Cases should be reported to the local Health Department (In Fairfax County, 703-246-2433 or firstname.lastname@example.org).
 Clinicians are also encouraged to report adverse events with e-cigarettes to FDA’s Safety Reporting Portal.